Company Detail

 Knowledge, Skills and Abilities:

-• Working knowledge of computers and technology
+• Working knowledge of and ability to use all technology required to perform primary job functions.

 Minimum Job Qualifications: